Access4all/adg/pages/knowledge/screen-readers/desktop/reading-websites/README.md

 - This can be useful, for example when re-visiting a text that was not read completely before.
 - But it can also be confusing sometimes, for example in a shopping cart when removing an item:
-    - After re-display, the removed element is missing, but the screen reader still tries to set the focus where the element had been before, leading to unforeseeable and often confusing behaviour.
+    - After re-display, the removed element is missing, but the screen reader still tries to set the focus where the element had been before, resulting in focusing a seemingly random element.

 This functionality dates from a passed internet era.
 Back then, the internet was mainly a bunch of static websites.
 Thus, no changes to a page would normally be expected after re-visiting it.

-Today, in the so called Web 2.0, websites often are very dynamic.
-Thus, pages often change during each re-visit.
-Sadly, screen readers didn't adapt to this situation yet.

-### Conclusion
+### Autofocus conclusion

 Don't be worried too much if after a page load the screen reader focus is somewhere you didn't expect it to be.
 Simply press `Ctrl + Home` and make your way through the page from the top.